Our Treaty obligations

 For visitors to the Antarctic this document should be read in conjunction with:

-Recommendation XVIII-1 – Tourism and non-Governmental activities
+Recommendation XVIII-1 – Tourism and non-Governmental activities [PDF]

 Information for Australian visitors to Antarctica – In Australia, intending visitors should contact: